-The three clock generators on the V2M-MPS2 motherboard and other clock generators inside the FPGA generate the clocks that the board uses.
+Three clock generators on the MPS2 and MPS2+ FPGA Prototyping Boards and other clock generators inside the FPGA generate the clocks that the board uses.
 The MCC configures the programmable clock generators during powerup sequencing using values that the configuration files define.